Santeenee/advent-of-code/THINKING.md

 ## UNDERSTADING

-each row is exactly 141 characters
+- each row is exactly 141 characters

-break line is OS dependent.
+- break line is OS dependent

-newline or carriage return knowledge thanks to [this stackoverflow answer](https://stackoverflow.com/questions/1761051/difference-between-n-and-r#answer-1761086)
+- newline or carriage return knowledge thanks to [this stackoverflow answer](https://stackoverflow.com/questions/1761051/difference-between-n-and-r#answer-1761086)
+- input.txt is a square?